 The words Heim Joints are synonymous with Rod Ends since Lewis Heim invented them and founded the Heim Bearing Company, currently a subsidiary of RBC Bearing Company.
 Rod Ends are spherical plain bearings mounted in a housing with a connected rod.
 Rod ends are commonly used in linkages and are very easy to mount and install.
-They are commonly used in agriculture, lawn and garden, ground power, material handling, fluid power and in automotive racing and standard vehicles.
+They are commonly used in agriculture, lawn and garden, ground power, material handling, fluid power, and in automotive racing and standard vehicles.

 Pacific International Bearing offers RBC Heim Rod ends in both metric and inch series that can be purchased on our online store.